One row per course: Course, Grade/%/points, Credits, optional regular/honors/AP/IB/dual/exclude.

 Why can weighted GPA be above 4.0?

-Weighted policies add honors or advanced-course points before averaging.
-A student with strong grades in weighted courses can therefore have a weighted GPA above the ordinary 4.0 base scale.
+Weighted policies add eligible honors or advanced-course points before averaging.
+Strong grades in weighted courses can therefore lift the weighted average above the ordinary 4.0 base scale.

 Should pass/fail courses count in GPA?

-The default excludes pass-like grades because many transcripts award credit without GPA points.
-Use the pass-like grade policy only when the target rule explicitly maps those marks to C-equivalent or A-equivalent points.
+The default excludes pass-like grades because many transcripts award credit without ordinary GPA points.
+Count pass-like marks only when the target policy explicitly maps them to C-equivalent or A-equivalent points.

 Why did an advanced course get no extra weight?

-The row may be classified as regular, the weight eligibility rule may require a C or B before weighting, or the course may have been excluded.
-Check the Course Audit note for that row.
+The row may be classified as regular, the weight floor may require a C or B before weighting, or the row may be excluded.
+Check the course audit note for that line.

-Is this the GPA colleges or the NCAA will use?
+Is this the GPA a college or the NCAA will use?

 What should I do when Course Audit shows an error?